rreece/rreece.github.io/outline-of-philosophy/physics.md

 -   Hugh Everett, III
     -   Everett, H. (1956). *Theory of the Universal Wave Function*.
 Ph.D. thesis. [^Everett1956]
     -   Everett, H. (1957).
 "Relative state" formulation of quantum mechanics. [^Everett1957]
     -   Wheeler, J.A.
 (1957).
 Assessment of Everett's "relative state" formulation of quantum theory. [^Wheeler1957]
+    -   Everett's collected works [^Everett2012]
 -   DeWitt, B. S. (1970).
 [Quantum mechanics and reality](https://physicstoday.scitation.org/doi/10.1063/1.3022331). [^DeWitt1970]
--   DeWitt, B.S. & Graham, N. (1973). *The Many-Worlds Interpretation of Quantum Mechanics*.
-Princeton University Press. [^DeWitt1973]
+-   DeWitt, B.S. & Graham, N. (1973). *The Many-Worlds Interpretation of Quantum Mechanics*. [^DeWitt1973]
--   note relationship with decoherence
--   Barrett [^Barrett2011]
--   Everett's collected works [^Everett2012]
+-   Barrett, J.A.
+(2011).
+Everett's pure wave mechanics and the notion of worlds. [^Barrett2011]

+>   It is therefore improper to attribute any less validity or "reality"
+>   to any element of a superposition than any other element, due to this ever
+>   present possibility of obtaining interference effects between the elements.
+>   All elements of a superposition must be regarded as simultaneously
+>   existing. [^Everett2012p150]

 -   Wallace, D. (2012). *The Emergent Multiverse*. [^Wallace2012]
 -   Carroll's mad-dog Everettianism [^Carroll2019-2]
 -   Carroll, S.M.
 (2019). *Something Deeply Hidden*.[^Carroll2019]